cssu/cssu.ca-old/_posts/news/2018-10-19-POST-numbers.md

 Admissions is split into two rounds, one following the close of the winter session and another following the close of the summer session.

 The following chart was provided after requests to the department for more concrete information.
-This comparison is between 2017 and 2018's Round 1.
+This comparison is between 2017 and 2018.

 <table cellpadding="2" border="1">
      <tbody>